Premium tissues that are soft and absorbent, and made by the most trusted brand name on the market.

 Facial tissues are used primarily to deal with runny noses and watery eyes that typically occur due to colds or allergies.
 When you use a tissue to cover your nose and/or mouth when you sneeze or cough, you also help contain germs that might otherwise make their way into the air.
 They also work well to remove smudged makeup, blot lipstick, and even dry or clean your hands in a pinch.
 Because you use tissues on the delicate skin of the face, they should be soft enough to prevent irritation when you rub at your nose or eyes.

 With so many facial tissues on the market, though, finding the ideal tissue for you can be challenging.
 We’ve compiled this buying guide to help you understand what to look for to find the best facial tissues for your family.
-If you’re still unsure, check out our specific product recommendations for the simplest shopping possible.

 When comparing facial tissues, the quality of the paper is the most essential feature to consider.
 Many inexpensive tissues are made of low-quality paper that’s not only thin but also rough.
 It can have an abrasive feel on the skin, which can lead to chafing and irritation if you wipe your nose or eyes repeatedly.
 Tissues made of a higher-quality paper are thicker, softer, and less likely to irritate your skin.